VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-1/7ccsmsen-security-engineering/homework/week-6.md

 +++
 date = "2016-10-26T23:26:19+01:00"
-title = "7CCSMSEN - Week 6"
+course = "MSc Computing and Security" module = "7CCSMSEN Security Engineering" title = "Homework 6"
 +++

 Q1: Explain briefly the purpose of the certification authority in the public key encryption scheme.